Speaker

 A new addition to CSS are “Scroll-Driven Animations”.
 With it, you can link animations to the scroll offset of a scroll container using only CSS — no JavaScript needed!
 In this demo-heavy presentation, we'll dig into what this spec has to offer and dissect some of its demos (such as a working Cover Flow implementation) + use-cases.

-Supercharge Multi-Page App UX with Cross-Document View Transitions!
+Supercharge Web UX with View Transitions!

 Bramus Van Damme